 Gradungrs

 Gradungrs have a variety of types.
-At first, we have Flame Gradungrs that are resistant to fire and have an unblockable attack where they shoot flames through the ground toward you.
+At first, I have Flame Gradungrs that are resistant to fire and have an unblockable attack where they shoot flames through the ground toward you.
 Their resistance to fire means you’ll have to stick to your Leviathan Axe for them.

 Legendary And Red Chests